microsoft/CvT/README.md

 # Quick start
 ## Installation
-Assuming that you have installed PyTroch and TorchVision, if not, please follow the [officiall instruction](https://pytorch.org/) to install them firstly.
+Assuming that you have installed PyTorch and TorchVision, if not, please follow the [officiall instruction](https://pytorch.org/) to install them firstly.
 Intall the dependencies using cmd:

 ``` sh